Treg overview

 Scientific result

-The stability and functionality of S/F-iTregs are comparable to those of nTregs, while overcoming the difficulties of nTreg expansion in vitro.
-Their antigen-specific immunosuppressive activity in vitro and therapeutic effects in vivo have been demonstrated.
-In addition, S/F-iTreg treatment is capable of inducing infectious tolerance, which is an indicator of sustained efficacy of Treg-induced tolerance.
+The stability and functionality of S/F-iTregs are comparable to those of nTregs, while overcoming the difficulties of Treg expansion in vitro.
+Antigen-specific immunosuppressive activity in vitro and therapeutic effect in vivo have been suggested.
+In addition, the induction of infectious tolerance, an indicator of sustained efficacy after treatment, is also being confirmed.

 Target of interest